armand1m/ipcamera_bot/README.md

 Use the password you've setup with `passwd`.
 You can get the ip with `ifconfig`.

+### Acquire wake lock

+To avoid the Android OS from sleeping your Termux process, use the `termux-wake-lock` command to prompt a wake lock for it.

+You can also do it from Android GUI in your notification panel.

 ## Setup ipcamera_bot environment

 Make sure you have `git` and `rust` installed on your termux: